alexanderames/items-api/README.md

 This Api uses Postgres, so please have that running in the background as well.

+## Objective

 - show a list of items
 - have name be the sole attribute on the item
 - show a way to create an item

-## Taco stand
+### Follow-up

+When pairing later on this app, the acceptance criteria changed to include:

+- this Item app needs to be able to return different types
   - drinks
   - tacos
   - sides

+My response was to add an Item Type Enum to Items.
+This would help classify each Item by their Type.